cassie-s/the-dog-blog/README.md

   ## Installation
-  Use the deployed version at: https://secret-mesa-68493.herokuapp.com/.
+  Use the deployed version at: https://intense-hamlet-01251.herokuapp.com/

+  ## Software Used
+  * Express.js

+  * bcrypt

+  * Uikit CSS

+  * Heroku

+  * Node.js

   ## Usage
   Log in or sign up to upvote or comment on your favorite ugly dog.

   ![Screenshot of Application](screenshot.png)

   ## License